 It's happened to pretty much everyone.
 You have a few drinks and wake up the next day feeling like you've been hit by a bus.
 Hangovers are uniquely terrible, but are they all created equal?
-For instance, is a White Claw hangover different than a beer or wine hangover?
-It turns out there are actually a few reasons your spiked seltzer hangover might feel different than the morning-after malaise you've experienced with other drinks.
+For example, the morning after a spiked seltzer-fueled darty might feel very different from a Wednesday morning when you had a glass of wine too many the night before.
+There are a few reasons a White Claw hangover feels different than a beer or wine hangover.

-If you're not in the know about White Claw, this spiked sparkling water comes in a sleek can, is gluten-free, and it has pretty much dethroned rosé as the beverage that's synonymous with day drinking.
-What's more, some White Claw devotees claim it doesn't give them a hangover.
+If you're not in the know about White Claw, this spiked sparkling water comes in a sleek can, is gluten-free, and it has pretty much dethroned rosé as the beverage synonymous with day drinking.
+What's more, some devotees claim White Claw doesn't give them a hangover.
 One 29-year-old told W Magazine, "I danced to early '00s hip-hop all night and didn't even have the slightest hangover [after drinking White Claw]."

 That said, everyone is different and what makes one person wake up feeling like a dishrag leaves another feeling fine.
 The alcohol by volume (ABV) per can of spiked seltzer hovers around 5%, which is roughly the same as beer.
 Wine, on the other hand, is usually about 10-15% ABV, Sonpal points out.
 This means if you drink the same amount of wine as you would hard seltzer, it should go without saying you're going to be a wreck the next day.
 But if you're sensitive to gluten, you may feel better the next day after drinking gluten-free hard seltzer than after drinking the same amount of beer.

 The bottom line?
-The only way to prevent a hangover, White Claw or otherwise, is to moderate drinking, with lots of water between alcoholic beverages (and no, spiked seltzer does not count as water), or total abstinence.
+The only way to prevent a hangover, White Claw, wine, or otherwise, is to moderate drinking, with lots of water between alcoholic beverages — no, spiked seltzer does not count as water — or total abstinence.
 "The severity of hangovers increases with the amount of alcohol you consume," Sonpal says.
 "For this reason, the best way to prevent hangovers is to drink in moderation."

-So if it contains alcohol, a good rule of thumb is: Take it easy day drinking to dodge tomorrow sorrow.
+So if it contains alcohol, a good rule of thumb is: Take it easy day drinking to dodge tomorrow's sorrow.

 Lacy, B. E., Gabbard, S. L., & Crowell, M. D. (2011).
 Pathophysiology, Evaluation, and Treatment of Bloating: Hope, Hype, or Hot Air?.
 Gastroenterology & Hepatology, 7(11), 729–739.